bowling233/TechStack/docs/软件/程序设计语言/C++.md

     iter = lst.insert(iter, word); // same as calling push_front
 ```

-!!! warning "Adding elements to a `vector`, `string`,or `deque` potentially invalidates all existing iterators, references, and pointers into the container."
+!!! warning "Adding elements to a `vector`, `string`, or `deque` potentially invalidates all existing iterators, references, and pointers into the container."

 ##### Access